Jean Segura Player Props: Marlins vs. Mariners

 Jean Segura At The Plate

-- Segura has four doubles, a triple, a home run and 16 walks while hitting .195.
+- Segura is batting .192 with four doubles, a triple, a home run and 16 walks.

-- He has hit a long ball in one of 56 games, and in 0.5% of his plate appearances.

-- In nine games this year (16.1%), Segura has picked up an RBI, including two games with multiple runs batted in.
+- Segura has driven in a run in nine games this year (15.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.